rachelvansciver/SAACO3/networks/NAT.md

-# NAT
+# NAT (Network Address Translation)
-- used in a public vpc subnet to enable instances in private subnet outbut ipv4 traffic to the internet
+- used in a public [[VPC]] subnet to enable instances in private subnet to output IPv4 traffic to the internet
-- supports ACLs
+- supports ACLs (access control list)
 - supports flow logs
-## Nat Instance
+## NAT Instance
-- dedicated ec2 instance
+- dedicated EC2 instance
-- port forwarding
+- Port forwarding
 - can be used as bastion host
-- supports SG attachment
+- supports security group attachment
-## Nat Gateway
+## NAT Gateway
-- aws service
+- AWS service
-- higher availabilty
+- higher availability
-- higher bandwith
+- higher bandwidth
 - less ops needed